0xSiO/matisse-controller/README.md

 ### Shamrock
 - Start PLE Scan: open a dialog to set parameters of a PLE scan, and perform the scan, saving acquired data in text files separated by wavelength, and also a .pickle file containing all the data
-- Stop PLE Scan: stop execution of any running PLE scan, saving any data that was taken up to that point
 - Analyze PLE Data: open a dialog to load a .pickle file of a PLE scan, and integrate the counts for each laser wavelength used in the scan.
 Opens a plot of integrated counts vs. laser wavelength afterwards.
 You can also load background data that you'd like to be subtracted from the acquisition data.